Benazir Bhutto: Dismissal

-First term as leader of the opposition (1990–1993)
+Leader of the Opposition (1990–1993)

 Khan called for new elections.
-In the meantime, Bhutto and her husband were forbidden to leave Pakistan, although they purchased an apartment in the Queensgate area of London.
+In the meantime, Bhutto and her husband were forbidden to leave Pakistan, although they purchased an apartment in Queen's Gate, in the South Kensington area of London.
 In October, Zardari was arrested on charges of extortion.
 According to the allegations, he had attached a remote-control bomb to the leg of a businessman and forced the latter to enter a bank and withdraw money.
 He was convicted and remained in prison for three years.

 In the 1990 general election, the PPP only secured 45 of the 217 seats.
-The IJI, under the leadership of Nawaz Sharif, won a majority in the Parliament, and Sharif became Prime Minister.
+The IJI, under the leadership of Nawaz Sharif, won a majority in the Parliament, and Sharif became prime minister.
 Bhutto became the leader of the opposition.
 From this position she attacked Sharif's every policy, highlighting his government's failings in dealing with Pakistan's problems of poverty, unemployment, and lack of healthcare, although not also discussing her own administration's failures on those same issues.
 To journalists she remained unrepentant about her period in office, insisting that she had made no mistakes.
-She subsequently also accused Sharif of backing the Salafi jihadist militant group Al Qaeda, established by bin Laden.
+She subsequently also accused Sharif of backing the Salafi jihadist militant group al-Qaeda, established by bin Laden.
 Following the assassination of Rajiv Gandhi in May 1991, Bhutto visited India to attend his funeral.

 As dissatisfaction with Sharif's government grew, the PPP began to restore the support it had lost during Bhutto's premiership.
 Encouraging public protests, in November 1992, she organised a 10-mile march from Rawalpindi to Islamabad in protest at the IJI government.
 Sharif ordered her to be placed under house arrest to prevent her instigating any uprisings.